phithang711/phithang711/README.md

 Hello 👋

 My name is Nguyen Phi Thang.
-Currenly I live in Taitoku (Tokyo Japan) for language school for a year from 10/2022.
+Currenly I live in Fukuoka Japan.

-👩🏻‍💻 I'm an iOS developer.
-Working with Swift / Objective C. Have N3 JLPT degree and can communicate in English.
+👩🏻‍💻 I'm an Flutter develop.
+Working with Flutter / Swift / Objective C. Have N3 JLPT degree and can communicate in English.

 📫 If there is a job partime in Tokyo or fulltime longterm in Japan.
 Please reach me from my email: pthang.forwork@gmail.com

 My linkedin: https://www.linkedin.com/in/nguyen-phi-thang-b36916144/

-My stack overflow: https://stackoverflow.com/users/10650407/bewithyou ( 1k point+ )
+My stack overflow: https://stackoverflow.com/users/10650407/bewithyou ( 1k7 point+ )

 My leetcode: https://leetcode.com/pthang769/